cwangjiang/Takens_protein/README.md

 # Takens_protein
-The documentation for applying delay embedding on proteins
+This documentation is for applying delay embedding on proteins.

 # 1 Trp-cage (2JOF):